quittle/gradle-android-emulator/README.md

     enableForAndroidTests false // Defaults to true
     avdRoot '~/.android/avd' // Defaults to be <gradle-build-dir>/android-avd-root
-    headless true // Defaults to false but should be set to true for most CI systems }
+    headless true // Defaults to false but should be set to true for most CI systems logEmulatorOutput true // Defaults to false but can be enabled to have emulator output logged for debugging.
+}
 ```